PopcornTimeCommunity/desktop/README.md

 #### Google Cloud Setup

-1. Go to your popcorntime directory `desktop` and paste [libffmpegsumo.so](http://www33.zippyshare.com/v/4UZX7pu4/file.html) in it.
+1. Go to your popcorntime directory `desktop` and paste/replace [libffmpegsumo.so](http://www33.zippyshare.com/v/4UZX7pu4/file.html) in it.

 #### Building
 *Builds the app for a packaged, runnable app*